MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/Update-MgBookingBusiness.md

     - `[TimeSlotInterval <TimeSpan?>]`: Duration of each time slot, denoted in ISO 8601 format.
   - `[SmsNotificationsEnabled <Boolean?>]`: True indicates SMS notifications can be sent to the customers for the appointment of the service.
 Default value is false.
   - `[StaffMemberIds <String[]>]`: Represents those staff members who provide this service.
-  - `[WebUrl <String>]`: The URL a customer uses to access the service.

-STAFFMEMBERS <IMicrosoftGraphBookingStaffMember\[]>: All the staff members that provide services in this business.
+STAFFMEMBERS <IMicrosoftGraphBookingStaffMember[]>: All the staff members that provide services in this business.
 Read-only.
 Nullable.
   - `[EmailAddress <String>]`: The email address of the person.
   - `[DisplayName <String>]`: A name for the derived entity, which interfaces with customers.
   - `[Id <String>]`: